-Delhi weather update: Cold morning in city, air quality very poor
+Delhi Weather Update: Cold morning in city, air quality very poor

-The sky will be partly cloudy on Monday morning and there will be shallow fog.
-The maximum temperature is likely to settle around 24 degrees Celsius, it said.
+The sky will be partly cloudy on Tuesday and the maximum temperature is likely to settle around 23 degrees Celsius.

-Delhiites woke up to a cold Monday morning with the minimum temperature settling at 6.6 degrees Celsius, two notches below the season’s average.
+Delhiites woke up to a cold Tuesday morning with the minimum temperature settling at 7.5 degrees Celsius, a notch below the season’s average.

-The Palam observatory recorded a minimum temperature of 9.4 degrees Celsius, 0.4 degrees Celsius below normal.

-On Sunday morning, the national capital recorded its lowest temperature of the season at 6.4 degrees Celsius, the Met office said.
+The relative humidity at 8.30 am was recorded at 95 per cent.

-The sky will be partly cloudy on Monday morning and there will be shallow fog.
-The maximum temperature is likely to settle around 24 degrees Celsius, it said.
+The sky will be partly cloudy on Tuesday and the maximum temperature is likely to settle around 23 degrees Celsius.

-The relative humidity at 8.30 am on Monday was 97 per cent, they said.

-The air quality index (AQI) in the city at 10 am stood at 313 which falls in the very poor category.
+The air quality index stood at 349 at 10 am, which falls in the very poor category.

 An AQI between zero and 50 is considered good, 51 and 100 satisfactory, 101 and 200 moderate, 201 and 300 poor, 301 and 400 very poor, and 401 and 500 severe.